Welcome to Spring in Georgia's Blue Ridge & the Copper Basin!

-Unfortunately Covid 19 persists in Georgia in spite the the availability of a vaccine, so we ask you to practice social distancing when you can and be mindful of your own health and the health of our local community.
+You can have a special and safe escape to the mountains by following the same precautions that you practice at home.
 You will find that some businesses and attractions require face coverings, like our visitor centers, but we do not have a mask mandate in Georgia, Blue Ridge and Fannin County.
-We are encouraging visitors and locals to please wear a face covering in public places, but be aware that this is a choice, not a mandate.
+We are encouraging visitors and locals to please continue to wear a face covering in appropriate settings.

 Traveling in Georgia